 - You must articulate your distinctive competence—what sets your product apart.

 - Use market segments that add value to your distinctive competence.

 - First position the product, then name it.

-Every company that produces new products introduces new solutions, or sustains the generation of product through upgrades uses product roadmaps.
-It facilitates the making of informed decisions for internal and external stakeholders.
+Every company that produces new products, introduces new solutions, or consistently rolls out product upgrades uses a product roadmap.
+These roadmaps outline the vision and strategy of the product and facilitate the making of informed decisions for internal and external stakeholders.

 Traditional roadmaps fail to show the vision of the problem the company is trying to solve.
 A good roadmap must bring out the exact problem to be addressed and explain why the prospects, customers, and the market must care.